From monolith to microservices – to migrate or not to migrate?

-- duration of production cycle understood as average time from the concept to implementation (time to market);
+- duration of the production cycle defined as the average time from concept to implementation (time to market);

-- performance of production process measured as average number of functionalities (user stories) provided by the team (or per team member) in time unit;
+- performance of the production process measured as the average number of functionalities (user stories) provided by the team (or per team member) in time unit;

-- scalability of production process measured as change of performance of production process in function of team’s size and number of teams;
+- scalability of the production process measured as a change of performance of the production process in function of team’s size and number of teams;

 - average time necessary to locate and remove failure (mean time to repair).